-When dealing with multi-system trauma, every minute is critical.
+When dealing with multi-system trauma, physician every minute is critical.
 The Golden Hour of trauma resuscitation is the most important time in saving a patient’s life.
 It is in this time frame that LifeMedix® products can make a difference.
 STATfusion™ is LifeMedix’s® answer to making this difference.
 This unique intravenous infusion system gives the care giver the option of administering titrated or measured bolus intravenous fluids to patients in need.
-Our focus is on treatment during The Golden Hour by addressing airway, breathing, and especially circulatory shock.
+Our focus is on treatment during The Golden Hour by addressing airway, visit web breathing, and especially circulatory shock.
 We have developed a ultra-portable anti-shock device.
 This patent-pending device works to help treat and prevent shock.
 The shock may be from acute traumatic blood loss, dehydration or sepsis.
 The device treats all of these causes of shock.

 The device has been designed especially for use in the pre-hospital setting by military medics and civilian paramedics.
 It can be used in the far-forward combat setting for injured patients suffering from shock.
 Doctors or nurses may also utilize it in hospitals, operating rooms, critical care units and emergency departments where rapid circulatory resuscitation is required.
 Additionally, the device can be used in rural international areas as well as mass-casualty and natural disaster situations.